jghauser/papis.nvim/README.md

   rocks = {
     {
       "lyaml"
-      -- If using macOS or Linux, you may need to install the `libyaml` package.
+      -- If using macOS or Linux, you may need to install the `libyaml` (and -- possibly the `libyaml-devel`) package.
       -- If you install libyaml with homebrew you will need to set the YAML_DIR -- to the location of the homebrew installation of libyaml e.g.
       -- env = { YAML_DIR = '/opt/homebrew/Cellar/libyaml/0.2.5/' },